In mobile app testing, the "Open deep link" command is available. This command enables the following operations:

 iOS Restrictions

-- In environments with iOS 16.3 or earlier or Xcode 14.2 or earlier, links are opened via Safari internally before being redirected to the associated app.
+- In environments with iOS 16.3 or below, links are opened via Safari internally before being redirected to the associated app.
 This behavior introduces the following restrictions:

-- If a tab is already opened, Safari might overwrite an existing tab.
+- If a tab is already open, Safari might overwrite it.

 - It is not possible to set a specific app to open links.
 As a result, the "App to be opened with link" option is not applied.

-- If there are typos or errors in the specified URI, Safari may display it as a search query instead of displaying an error.
+- If there are typos or errors in the specified URI, Safari may treat it as a search query rather than displaying an error.